Azure/azure-sdk-for-java/keyvault/client/secrets/README.md

 # Azure Key Vault Secret client library for Java
 Azure Key Vault is a tool for securely storing and accessing secrets.
 A secret is anything that you want to tightly control access to, such as API keys or passwords.
 A vault is logical group of secrets.
 Secret client library allows you to securely store and tightly control access to tokens, passwords, API keys, and other secrets.
-THe library offers operations to create, retrieve, update, delete, purge, backup, restore and and list the secrets.
+The library offers operations to create, retrieve, update, delete, purge, backup, restore and and list the secrets.

 Use the secret client library to create and manage secrets.